How My Keratin Treatment Helped Me Love My Textured Hair Again

 I wanted to have a healthier, happier relationship to my hair, only, it seemed, I lacked the time, agility, and patience.
 Unlike the other Black women who returned to relaxing their hair in quarantine, I wanted something that would retain my curl pattern.
 I just wanted the ability to do a lot more for a lot less, and with ease.

 I entered the FEKKAI Salon in SoHo for my very first Keratin treatment.
-Their keratin system doesn't use harsh chemicals, resulting in more of a smoothing, anti-frizz effect — exactly what I wanted: smooth, manageable, and will still be fightin' in the club against the humidity in a summer in New York City.
+Their keratin system doesn't use harsh chemicals, resulting in more of a smoothing, anti-frizz effect — exactly what I wanted: smooth, manageable, and will still be fightin' in the club against the humidity the summer.

 The treatment was a three-step process: First, my stylist, Rae Cotto, washed my hair with a clarifying shampoo, before she blow dried my hair.
 (Note: Keratin is not for those who are heat-averse.
 I'm rather heat-friendly when it comes to my hair, and even I was astonished at the amount of heat in the treatment.)
 Next, she brushed the keratin treatment all over my head, letting it sit for about 30- 35 minutes.
 She rinsed out almost all of the treatment, about 90 percent, before going back and blow drying it again, flat ironing it straight as a line, and I was good to go.
 I wasn’t given any of the traditional rules you get with a normal keratin — don’t manipulate it for 48 hours because if you get it wet, you will go to jail like Brooke Wyndham in Legally Blonde — but rather, was advised that whenever I wash, to use sulfate-free products, and the longer I go before shampooing after initial application, the longer it'll last.
 Win-win for the girl who isn’t great at washing her hair.